dddotcom/michelle-is/README.md

 more info on ember-cli-github-pages is [here](https://github.com/poetic/ember-cli-github-pages#usage )

-# How to set up an .is custom domain with Github pages
+# How to set up a .is custom domain with Github pages

 ## Prerequisites
 * ownership of a .is domain registered under ISNIC